 Figure 3: Diagram showing (a) negatively charging the zinc metal by the negatively charged rod through direct contact; and bringing (b) regular lamp light and (c) UV light to observe their effects on the charge state of the zinc, as monitored by the electroscope connected to it.

-Results
+Representative Results:

 For steps 2.1–2.4, the electroscope remains charged (needle remain deflected) for both the regular lamp and UV light illumination (Figure 2b and 2c), indicating that the zinc plate remains positively charged.
 This is because the charged zinc plate (which has already lost some electrons in the first place to become positively charged) further loses some photoelectrons by the UV light to make it further positively charged.
 In this case, it may be noticeable that the needle of the electroscope deflects a bit further in Figure 2c.
 The regular visible light does not change the positive charges on the zinc plate and the electroscope remains charged as well (Figure 2b).